52North/helgoland/README.md

 ## Description

-### Visual Exploration and Analysis of Sensor Web Data
+### Web-Based Visualization of Observation Data

+**Enabling exploration, analysis and visualization of sensor web data**

-**This lightweight web application enables the exploration, analysis and visualization of sensor web data in various fields of use, e.g. hydrology, meteorology, environmental monitoring, traffic management.**
+This lightweight web application enables the exploration, visualization and analysis of sensor web data in various fields of use, e.g. hydrology, meteorology, environmental monitoring, traffic management.

-Helgoland is a lightweight web application to explore, analyze and visualize a broad range of sensor data.
 You can:

 - explore stations or mobile sensor platforms in a map,
 - select time series by a list selection,
-- visualize time series data,
+- visualize and navigate through time series data, trajectory data, profile measurements,
-- or create favorites of selected time series.
+- create favorites of selected time series
+- export visualized data as CSV files.

-The application is based on HTML, JavaScript and CSS and can connect to different Sensor Web endpoints (REST-APIs).
-These Sensor Web REST-APIs provide a thin access layer to sensor data via RESTful Web binding with different output formats.
+The application can connect to different Sensor Web endpoints (via 52°North Helgoland API).
+These endpoints provide a thin access layer to sensor data (e.g. offered by SOS servers'databases) via RESTful Web binding with different output formats.

+This software component is based on the Helgoland Toolbox.
+It integrates the different toolbox modules into a viewing applications that can be easily customized to the requirements of specific users.

 Features: